 Remove Clean Cache

-Cache is intermediate storage used APT where downloaded packages are hold.
-After some time with new versions of packages we can clean this cache like below.
+A cache is intermediate storage used APT where downloaded packages are held.
+After some time with new versions of packages, we can clean this cache like below.

 $ sudo apt autoremove